mavryk-network/mavryk-protocol/docs/shell/the_big_picture.rst

     compile new protocols on the fly, and that can be used for developing new protocols.

-.. |Tezos source packages diagram| image:: packages.svg
+.. |Mavryk source packages diagram| image:: packages.svg